Type 2 diabetes: Blood pressure lowering

 Many international guidelines recommend blood pressure treatment targets that are lower than 140/90 mmHg for people with diabetes.
 However, there is only limited evidence regarding what the lower targets should be.
-A 2016 systematic review found potential harm to treating to targets lower than 140 mmHg, and a subsequent review in 2019 found no evidence of additional benefit from blood pressure lowering to between 130–140mmHg, although there was an increased risk of adverse events.
+A 2016 systematic review found potential harm to treating to targets lower than 140 mmHg, and a subsequent review in 2019 found no evidence of additional benefit from blood pressure lowering to between 130 and 140 mmHg, although there was an increased risk of adverse events.
+2023 European Society of Cardiology guidelines recommend systolic blood pressure lowering to 130 mmHg in most people with diabetes.

-2015 American Diabetes Association recommendations are that people with diabetes and albuminuria should receive an inhibitor of the renin-angiotensin system to reduce the risks of progression to end-stage renal disease, cardiovascular events, and death.
+In people with diabetes and hypertension and either albuminuria or chronic kidney disease, an inhibitor of the renin-angiotensin system (such as an ACE inhibitor or angiotensin receptor blocker) to reduce the risks of progression of kidney disease and present cardiovascular events.
 There is some evidence that angiotensin converting enzyme inhibitors (ACEIs) are superior to other inhibitors of the renin-angiotensin system such as angiotensin receptor blockers (ARBs), or aliskiren in preventing cardiovascular disease.
-Although a more recent review found similar effects of ACEIs and ARBs on major cardiovascular and renal outcomes.
+Although a 2016 review found similar effects of ACEIs and ARBs on major cardiovascular and renal outcomes.
 There is no evidence that combining ACEIs and ARBs provides additional benefits.

 Other

+The use of statins in diabetes to prevent cardiovascular disease should be considered after evaluating the person's total risk for cardiovascular disease.

-The use of aspirin to prevent cardiovascular disease in diabetes is controversial.
-Aspirin is recommended in people at high risk of cardiovascular disease, however routine use of aspirin has not been found to improve outcomes in uncomplicated diabetes.
-2015 American Diabetes Association recommendations for aspirin use (based on expert consensus or clinical experience) are that low-dose aspirin use is reasonable in adults with diabetes who are at intermediate risk of cardiovascular disease (10-year cardiovascular disease risk, 5–10%).
+The use of aspirin (acetylsalicylic acid) to prevent cardiovascular disease in diabetes is controversial.
+Aspirin is recommended in people with previous cardiovascular disease, however routine use of aspirin has not been found to improve outcomes in uncomplicated diabetes.
+Aspirin as primary prevention may have greater risk than benefit, but could be considered in people aged 50 to 70 with another significant cardiovascular risk factor and low risk of bleeding after information about possible risks and benefits as part of shared-decision making.

 Vitamin D supplementation to people with type 2 diabetes may improve markers of insulin resistance and HbA1c.

 Sharing their electronic health records with people who have type 2 diabetes helps them to reduce their blood sugar levels.
 It is a way of helping people understand their own health condition and involving them actively in its management.